PateevK/ConsoleGameEngine/README.md

-A Minimalist 2D Game Engine Rendered Entirely in the Console (C++)
+A Minimalist 2D Game Engine Rendered Entirely in the Console (C++) The application must be run with administrative privileges; otherwise, the console output may not function correctly.

 This project is a custom-built 2D game engine that renders graphics directly in the console using character-based output.
 It supports pixel-accurate rendering with extended Unicode characters and full color support. <br>